NeuroFaith™, LLC

 A particularly formative and profoundly painful experience in Dr. Hansen’s life was the tragic loss of his twin brother, Gregg, in October 2023.
 Greg succumbed to mental health issues after a long and arduous struggle with depression.
 The depth of this loss cannot be overstated, as Gregg had been not only a brother, but a lifelong companion and mirror to Dr. Hansen’s own experiences and challenges.
 This devastating event could have easily led to despair; however, Dr. Hansen found a way to transform this grief into a renewed commitment to his life's work.
 In memory of his brother, he rededicated himself to helping others who face similar struggles, ensuring that Gregg's legacy would live on through the countless lives he would touch and heal.
 This loss has infused Dr. Hansen's work with an even deeper empathy and resolve, as he understands firsthand the devastating impact of mental health challenges on both individuals and families.

-Dr. Hansen has authored numerous research articles and four acclaimed books, including The Storm Within Us and the Pathway to Peace, which explores the intersection of trauma, personal faith, and transformative therapies that guided him through some of the darkest periods of his life.
-His upcoming fifth book promises to be groundbreaking, integrating neuroscience with three key models to address trauma and addiction: Polyvagal-Informed Therapy, HeartMath/Neurocardiology, and Internal Family Systems (IFS).
+Dr. Hansen has authored numerous research articles and five acclaimed books, including The Storm Within Us and The Pathway to Peace, which explores the intersection of trauma, personal faith, and transformative therapies that guided him through some of the darkest periods of his life.
+His most recent book, NeuroFaith™: The Intersection of Faith and Science in the Healing of Trauma and Addiction, co-authored with Tim Hayden and Pastor Earl Heverly, is groundbreaking as it integrates faith and neuroscience with three key models of therapy to address trauma and addiction: Polyvagal-Informed Therapy, HeartMath®/Neurocardiology, and Internal Family Systems (IFS).

 Dr. Hansen’s contributions to the field are not just academic; they are deeply personal.
 His dedication to his patients, his commitment to his faith, and his relentless pursuit of truth and healing in the face of profound personal loss make him a guiding light in the realm of mental health and addiction treatment.
 His work continues to inspire and provide hope and optimism to those struggling with trauma, addiction, and the complex challenges of modern life, reminding us all that even in the darkest times, there is a pathway to peace and recovery.